indrabasak/indrabasak.github.io/_posts/2021-05-31-seed-to-magnum-opus.md

 when another producer, who Ray approached earlier for financing, tried to snag the film rights under him.

-{% include carousel.html name="pather-panchali-skecthes" data=site.data.seed-to-magnum-opus.pather-panchali %}
+{% include carousel.html name="pather-panchali-sketches" data=site.data.seed-to-magnum-opus.pather-panchali %}

 It was the spring of 1950 when the idea of turning the story into a movie started taking serious roots.
 Rays started writing down his initials thoughts of the film